-Currently, Spalding CSD provides wastewater collection and treatment, fire and emergency medical, recreation and marina, and mailbox housing services.
+Currently, Spalding CSD provides wastewater collection and treatment, fire and emergency medical, recreation, and mailbox housing services.
+There have been complaints of compromised mailboxes in the community center mailroom.
+The District reports that USPS is slowly removing mailboxes from the District building and placing them outside as resources allow.

+The District also faces several challenges in maintaining the Marina, including staffing and financial issues.
+As a result, the Marina and all the other facilities are currently non-operational.
 To ensure proper and effective implementation of the recommendations and determinations outlined in this MSR, the District is to give a progress update one year after the MSR's adoption date.
 Additionally, after the initial update, SCSD shall provide annual updates on the status of their services, including any challenges and changes.